FrancoSoilan-DEV/FrancoSoilan-DEV/README.md

   align="right"
 />

-I'm **Franco Jeremias Soilan Lopez**, a Computer Science student with a strong passion for **web development**, especially **backend engineering**.
+I'm **Franco Jeremias Soilan Lopez**, a Computer Science student and backend-focused web developer.

-I enjoy designing clean, scalable, and reliable systems using technologies such as **Python, Django, FastAPI, PostgreSQL, Redis, Docker, and REST APIs**.
-I like understanding how things work behind the scenes, from database design to API architecture and deployment workflows.
+I enjoy building **practical, database-driven systems** that solve real business problems.
+My main focus is backend development with **Python, Django, FastAPI, PostgreSQL, Redis, Docker, and REST APIs**.

+I like working on the parts of software that happen behind the scenes: data modeling, API design, business logic, authentication, integrations, and systems that need to be reliable and maintainable.

 Currently, I am studying **Bachelor's Degree in Computer Science with an emphasis in Systems Analysis** at the **National University of Asunción**, Faculty of Polytechnic.

-Beyond coding, I love **coffee**, **cats**, and continuously learning new tools that help me become a better developer.
+Beyond coding, I love **coffee**, **cats**, and learning how to build better software every day.

 <br clear="right"/>

+---

+## 🎯 Current Goal

+I am actively looking for **remote opportunities as a Backend Developer**, especially with:

+- Python
+- Django
+- FastAPI
+- PostgreSQL
+- Redis
+- Docker
+- REST API development

+My goal is to keep growing as a backend developer while contributing to real-world systems that are useful, reliable, and well-structured.

+---

+## 💼 Experience Highlights

+These are some of the real-world systems and modules I have worked on or built:

+- Developed and maintained internal business systems using **Django**
+- Built an **inventory and backup tracking system** for IT assets
+- Implemented a **gate access control system** for employee check-in and check-out
+- Created a **technical service management module** with payment tracking
+- Designed a **self-service quotation system** for clients and suppliers
+- Worked with relational databases, backend logic, forms, dashboards, and administrative workflows
+- Improved system organization by structuring data, views, templates, and business rules in maintainable ways

 ---